Our Board Members

 Nikki Gallagher, Chairperson

 Nikki brings with her an impressive track record in Governance, Public Affairs and Communications and a strong commitment to advancing the rights and welfare of children.
-Nikki has been a member of the Board of BeLonG To for one and a half years.
+Nikki has been a member of the Board of BeLonG To for two years.
 Her previous roles include Senior Communications Manager at the Ombudsman for Children’s Office and Press Officer for Fine Gael.

 Maria Afontsenko, Treasurer